The defense

 x

-There are some cases where the return in declarer's long suit is playable, without involving the rescue of the Petit.
-For example, a player could try to make a small tarot on a ruff, which the declarer would have captured as soon as he would have taken the lead.
+There are, however, situations where a return to declarer’s long suit is correct, even when it has nothing to do with saving the Petit.
+For instance, a defender may try to promote a small trump by ruffing a trick that declarer would otherwise have drawn as soon as he regained the lead.
 Example :

 Declarer’s hand :